Ops Command Center v3.2.1

 Use /clear between unrelated tasks.
 Better to clear too often than too rarely.

-Don’t waste instructions on formatting.
+Don’t waste instructions telling Claude how to format code.
 Configure hooks instead:

 {